usplssb/SemanticSCo/README.md

 ##Gabriela D. A. Guardia

-This file provides an overview of the SemanticSCo platform and some instructions to deploy it to your own server
+This file provides an overview of the SemanticSCo platform, instructions to deploy it to your own server and some usage information.

 ##Code Organization